yalicee/march-23-be-rated-restaurants/README.md

 ### Background

 We are going to build an API which shows ratings, comments and cuisine for restaurants in the Greater Manchester area.
-For this Sprint we will be using [PostgreSQL](https://www.postgresql.org/) and [pg-promise](https://www.npmjs.com/package/pg-promise).
+For this Sprint we will be using [PostgreSQL](https://www.postgresql.org/) and [node-postgres](https://node-postgres.com/).

 ### W3 Schools

-When we are looking for in depth knowledge on JavaScript we avoid W3 Schools like the plague!
-W3 Schools is in-fact a very good resource for referencing and learning SQL.
+When we are looking for in depth knowledge on JavaScript we tend to use MDN - W3 Schools is a very good resource for referencing and learning SQL.
 [Here is the link](http://www.w3schools.com/sql/default.asp)

 ### Goals